hchiam/AssistantAppWorkshop/README.md

 ## [Step 1: Create Item](./01-create-item.md)

-- Create an intent that creates a new to-do
+- Create an intent that creates a new todo
-- Change the project's Firebase Function to add the to-do to Firebase Database
+- Change the project's Firebase Function to add the todo to Firebase Database

 ## [Step 2: Show List](./02-show-list.md)

-- Create an intent that lists the to-dos stored in Firebase Database
+- Create an intent that lists the todos stored in Firebase Database

 ## [Step 3: Complete Item](./03-complete-item.md)

-- Create an intent that marks a to-do as completed
+- Create an intent that marks a todo as completed
-- Change the project's Firebase Function to update the to-do's status in Firebase Database
+- Change the project's Firebase Function to update the todo's status in Firebase Database

 ## [Step 4: Update Item](./04-update-item.md)

-- Create an intent that updates the text of a to-do
+- Create an intent that updates the text of a todo
 - Change the project's Firebase Function to store the updated text in Firebase Database

 # Resources and Takeaways